SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 tenstion and alliances

 - systemic
-	- BOP prisoners diilema reward square is 0,0 for the
+	- BOP prisoners diilema reward square is 0,0 for the AD scenario
+	- once you have alliances, it